Toggle Dark Mode

-A new report from The Washington Post suggests that Apple’s decision to open up its Find My Network is not nearly as altruistic as many had hoped, and it actually comes with a pretty restrictive set of conditions that may end up being a price much higher price of admission than some companies are willing to pay.
+A new report from The Washington Post suggests that Apple’s decision to open up its Find My Network is not nearly as altruistic as many had hoped, and it actually comes with a pretty restrictive set of conditions that may end up being a much higher price of admission than some companies are willing to pay.

 The Devil Is in the Details

-Developers speaking with the Post have emphasized how unusual this move is even when it comes to other accessories with the Apple Made-for-iPhone ecosystem.
-For example, HomeKit accessory makers are not precluded in any way from also making their devices work with Amazon Alexa, Google Home, or other competing services, and even customers can use multiple smart home systems simultaneously (whether they should or not is another discussion entirely, but the point is that Apple doesn’t prevent this in any way).
+Developers speaking with the Post have emphasized how unusual this move is even when it comes to other accessories with the Apple “Made-for” ecosystem.
+For example, HomeKit accessory makers are not precluded in any way from also making their devices work with Amazon Alexa, Google Home, or other competing services, and customers can even use multiple smart home systems simultaneously (whether they should or not is another discussion entirely, but the point is that Apple doesn’t prevent this in any way).

 While disallowing the use of multiple location apps on the same device may not seem like a big problem, developers note that this does present one potentially serious problem: interoperability with other platforms.
-Apple’s Find My Network is naturally only available on Apple’s own devices, so it could potentially rule out the ability for tracking tags to be located from other platforms, such as Android devices.
+Apple’s Find My Network is naturally only available on Apple’s own devices, so it could rule out the ability for tracking tags to be located from other platforms, such as Android devices.